A Look At Lee Chong Wei's Medals, Career Highlights And Net Worth

 How many medals has Lee Chong Wei won?

-– Lee Chong Wei has won a number of medals throughout his career, including six medals at the Commonwealth Games, three medals at the Olympics, five medals at the Asian Games and four medals at the World Championships.
+– Lee Chong Wei has won a number of medals throughout his career.
+These include six medals at the Commonwealth Games, three medals at the Olympics, five medals at the Asian Games and four medals at the World Championships.

 What is the ranking of Lee Chong Wei?

-– Lee Chong Wei was a former number one in the BWF Men’s Singles World Rankings and stayed at the top for 349 weeks, including a 199-week streak from August 2008 to June 2012.
+– Lee Chong Wei was a former number one in the BWF Men’s Singles World Rankings and stayed at the top of the rankings for 349 weeks, including a 199-week streak from August 2008 to June 2012.

 (Main and Featured Images Credits: Courtesy Instagram/@Datuk Wira Lee Chong Wei)